Evidence of identity

 - South Australian or Federal Police Officer photo identity card

-- Current interstate photo driver’s licence or learner’s permit
+- a current interstate photo driver’s licence or learner’s permit

 - Aboriginal Population Record Certificate issued by the Northern Territory.